 One of the easiest ideas to pull off for a red wedding theme?
 Lipstick!
 It boosts the simplest of makeup looks and can add drama if you're going for an ultra-glam vibe.
 A chic red color will never go out of style.

 Flowers are one of the best ways to showcase your wedding colors, and luckily, you have a ton of floral options when it comes to a red wedding theme.
 Some of our favorite red blooms include roses (of course), peonies, dahlias, ranunculus, poppies, anemones, and tulips.
-This romantic bouquet features red flowers with pale purple clematis, pink sweet peas, and fluffy white peonies tied together with long ribbons.
+This romantic bouquet features red roses, carnations, and greenery branches tied together with long ribbons.

-Can't commit to a burgundy tux jacket or suit?
+Can't commit to a deep red tuxedo or suit?
 Rock a colorful tie instead.
 This berry red color pairs great with a traditional navy blue suit.

 A more literal take on the red wedding theme is getting married at a venue that's *actually* red.
 Historic red barns are a perfect example.
 You can find them all over the country, and they set the scene for a beautiful rustic chic wedding.